ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/services.md

 }
 ```

 By inheriting from the web **Startup** class, we provide our tests all available services from the web application automatically.
-For example take this configuration call:
+For example take a look at this configuration call:

 ```c#
 services.Configure<AppSettings>(Configuration.GetSection("AppSettings"));
 ```

-It registers the **"IOptions"** interface, which the testing framework uses to successfully instantiate our **"HomeController"**.
+It registers the **"IOptions"** interface, which the testing framework uses to instantiate our **"HomeController"** successfully.

 ## Replacing inherited services

-Like in every normal test scenario, some of the inherited services need to be replaced with mocks.
-As you saw in the previous section My Tested ASP.NET Core MVC have built-in ones for the most common services like the **"DbContext"**.
+Like in a typical test scenario, some of the inherited services need to be replaced with mocks.
+As you saw in the previous section, My Tested ASP.NET Core MVC have built-in ones for the most commonly used services like the **"DbContext"**.
 However, custom services have to be replaced by the developer so let's replace one.
 Go to the HTTP Post overload of the **"Login"** action in the **"AccountController"**.
 We want to test a successful sign in.
 These are the actual lines of code we are interested in:

 ```c#
 public async Task<IActionResult> Login(LoginViewModel model, string returnUrl = null)